mogilvie/EncryptBundle/README.md

     ...
     spec_shaper_encrypt:
+        is_disabled: false
         subscriber_class: 'AppBundle\Subscribers\OtherSubscriber'
         annotation_classes:
             - 'SpecShaper\EncryptBundle\Annotations\Encrypted'
             - 'AppBundle\Annotations\CustomAnnotation'
 ```
+You can disable encryption by setting the 'is_disabled' option to true.
+Decryption still continues if any values
+contain the \<ENC> suffix.

+You can extend the EnryptBundle default Subscriber and override its methods.
+Use the 'subscriber_class' option
+to point the bundle at your custom subscriber.

+If you want to define your own annotation, then this can be used to trigger encryption by adding the annotation
+class name to the 'annotation_classes' option array.

 ## Step 3: Create the entities
 Add the Annotation entity to the declared classes in the entity.